syncfusion-content/blazor-docs/blazor/chart/getting-started-server.md

 ---
 layout: post
-title: Getting Started Server in Blazor Chart Component | Syncfusion
+title: Getting Started for Server in Blazor Charts Component | Syncfusion
-description: Learn about Getting Started Server in Blazor Chart component of Syncfusion, and more details.
+description: Learn here all about Getting Started for Server in Syncfusion Blazor Charts component and more.
 platform: Blazor
 control: Chart
 documentation: ug